-In Part 1 of this blog, I explained some of the challenges faced when new students join the Montessori preschool classroom mid-year; students who have not yet been in a Montessori environment.
+In Part 1 of this article, I explained some of the challenges faced when new students join the Montessori preschool classroom mid-year; students who have not yet been in a Montessori environment.
 One activity that we chose to reinforce respect for community is the Friendship Salad.

-We had bowls of different types of berries, pieces of pineapple, and many pieces of apple, orange, kiwi, mango, watermelon, banana and even dragon fruit.
+We had bowls of different types of berries, pieces of pineapple, and many pieces of apple, orange, kiwi, mango, watermelon, banana … even dragon fruit!
 It was an amazing spread and definitely symbolic of how well the children worked together.
-At circle time, one child was invited to pass out a bowl to each of their classmates and another child was invited to pass out the spoons and the napkins.
+At circle time, one child was invited to pass out a bowl to each of their classmates, and another child was invited to pass out the spoons and the napkins.
 Once everyone had all three items, I chose four children at a time to go and scoop into their bowl the types of fruit they would like to try.
 I couldn't believe how popular the dragon fruit was!

 Once everyone had a bowl full of yummy fruit, we folded our hands in our laps and said the following poem:

 Thank you for our Friendship Salad today.